 Are you studying communications or marketing at school?
 Instead of jumping on an ‘easy’ summer job, consider investing in your future by working in your field.

 As a social media assistant, you’ll be helping a team by contributing to content, copy, and advertising ideas on social media platforms.
 Depending on the company, you may have different responsibilities and levels of input.
+And, if you’re looking for a night shift job, you can find a client to work for in a time zone hours ahead of you!

 Of course, no matter where you are in your studies, as a young person, you likely already have an understanding of social media and what your generation wants to see.
 This makes you a great asset to the team and less likely to feel like an underdog.